Sunday, October 6, 2024

 The Cassandra

-Casual Danger Dialogue: In a famous incident from May 1652, after Kristina accidentally fell into the waters of the harbour and was saved from drowning (along with Herman Fleming), and far from being shaken, upset or overwhelmed at all by the shock of almost dying, after going home she/he/they was in an upbeat mood and even joked that she was used to drinking water (even though this water was "a bit salty and brackish") while Fleming was "worse off" for being used to beer.
+Casual Danger Dialogue: In a famous incident from May 1652, after Kristina accidentally fell into the waters of the harbour at Skeppsholmen and was saved from drowning (along with Herman Fleming); and far from being shaken, upset or overwhelmed at all by the shock of almost dying, after going home she was in an upbeat mood and even joked that she was used to drinking water (even though this water was "a bit salty and brackish") while Fleming was "worse off" for being used to beer.

 Celibate Heroine: At least as far as anyone knew or knows for sure.